 For a while there was a borderline popup scene where the refugees of Nauru started restaurants to support their life here: Iranian, Pakistani, Bengali etc etc. The refugees got to move on, and so did the food.
 Great for them, but not so great for the cuisine of the Republic of Nauru.

 There’s one kinda fine-dining joint

 Bayview restaurant in Anabare has western food, good cocktails, real Indian curries and a great sunset.
 It’s also kinda a bar, and the best place to eat and drink in Nauru.
 This is also probably the best place to meet the many expats who live on the island.
 They truly are an interesting bunch!

 Pretty much every restaurant has really good tuna sashimi.
 Nauru is next to the sea, so the tuna is fresh, cut well and good.
 Wasabi, on the other hand, is imported.
 It seems the local way to take your tuna as it is: raw and unseasoned.
 Although I have had raw tuna with Chinese hot sauce, which was pretty good.

 And Nauru Cuisine?

-I’ve been here twice and I’ve looked a lot – and I mean a lot – but I’m yet to find something truly local.
+When it comes to Nauru food is there anything resembling Nauru cuisine?
+I’ve been here 3 tomes and I’ve looked a lot – and I mean a lot – but I’m yet to find something truly local.
 Unless badly cooked Chinese food in Nauru is considered local, in which case I hit the motherlode!
 I am as of now still on search of the elusive cuisine of Nauru.